roy-ht/git-ticket/README.rst

 ::

     git ticket locals
+    git ticket show-config

-"locals" command find a ticket id in your local branch name.
+* "locals" command find a ticket id in your local branch name.
   The branch name should contains '#xx', 'id-xx', 'idxx' or 'id/xx', xx is a ticket number.
+* "show-config" command outputs your configurations.

 -----------